 What makes a sanctuary different is the philosophy that the non-human animal occupants do not exist for human use, entertainment, or consumption.
 Their needs and happiness get all the attention and are the first priority.

-Humans benefitting from the animals by taking their eggs, milk, skin, or wool is prohibited.
+Humans benefiting from the animals by taking their eggs, milk, skin, or wool is prohibited.
 The animals are left alone to exist how they would in nature without worrying about humans trying to take something that’s theirs.
-Farm animal sanctuaries rescue many different animal species that are commonly “fharmed,” like cats, dogs, turkeys, chickens, horses, cows, roosters, pigs, rabbits, ducks, and bison, etc. The list is endless because there are so many animals that need saving from harm by humans.
+Farm animal sanctuaries rescue many different animal species that are commonly “farmed,” like cats, dogs, turkeys, chickens, horses, cows, roosters, pigs, rabbits, ducks, and bison, etc. The list is endless because there are so many animals that need saving from harm by humans.

 There are also wildlife refuges sanctuaries that mostly host wild animals that wouldn’t interact with humans in the wild.
 They may include lions, cheetahs, zebras, bears, gorillas, rhinos, wildebeests, ostriches, leopards, warthogs, elephants, camels, and giraffes, as these animals are often saved from a zoo, aquarium, or other situation where humans derive “entertainment” from them.